nasirbhatti14/task_management_system_updated/README.md

-# TaskFlow - Collaborative Task Management System
+# Collaborative Task Management System

 TaskFlow is a modern, full-stack collaborative task management application built with React, Vite, Express, and Socket.IO.
 It empowers users to create, manage, and share tasks while providing real-time notifications and detailed analytics.